-Fitbit has no fewer than eight activity trackers in its portfolio, following the recent addition of the Alta HR.
-As you might guess from its name, the new device adds heart rate monitoring to last year's slim and stylish Alta tracker, meaning it starts to step into Charge 2 territory.
+Fitbit has no fewer than seven activity trackers in its portfolio.
+The Alta HR, as you might guess from its name, adds heart rate monitoring to 2016's slim and stylish Alta tracker meaning it starts to step into Fitbit's Charge 2 territory.

 Starts being the keyword there though.
 There are still a few features the Charge 2 has over the Alta HR.
 Here is how the two compare.